edualm/covid-stats-pt/README.md

 You should probably use a reverse proxy like `caddy` or `nginx`.
 The secret key can be just a random string, but be sure to set it.

-Additionally, you should set up a Telegram bot that receives webhooks at that URL and that has the commands configuration as such:
+Additionally, you should set up a Telegram bot that receives webhooks at that URL and that has the commands' configuration as such:

 ```